 Constant headaches: It helps to know what kind of headaches you have first.
 Tension headache?
 Migraine?
 Paroxysmal hemicrania?
 Something else.
 We cannot expect you to make the diagnosis.
 It would help for you to work with a medical provider who knows about headaches, so they can guide you through this. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- How to get rid of headache?
+- Tricks to get rid of a headache

 - Does vyvanse cause headaches?